danmanstx/take-home-ruby/README.md

 # take-home-ruby
 Take home ruby challenge, slightly unsure on wording to handle bad phones numbers.
 Currently, they are reported in error report and excluded if nil or number cant be formatted (ie. 11 digits already).
+Would like to have keep adding tests but ran out of time.

 ## how to run